-During counseling for Post Graduate Medical courses admission students have doubts regarding which subject can be got at their rank.
-This can be best known by analyzing counseling allotment of previous few years but students usually do not have that much time to analyze those long list of documents.
+During counseling for Post Graduate medical courses admission students have doubts regarding which subject can be got at their rank.
+This can be best known by analyzing counseling allotment of the previous few years but students usually do not have that much time to analyze those long list of documents.

 This article is for MD/ MS courses, for diploma courses visit this article “Last Rank of Diploma Courses Allotted in PG Medical Counselling for AI Quota”

-So help students in this matter I have created a comparison chart by which students can easily know at what rank a seat has gone in years 2012, 2013, 2014, 2015, 2016 and 2017 so that they could decide their counseling preference filling more efficiently.
+So help students in this matter I have created a comparison chart by which students can easily know at what rank a seat has gone in years 2012, 2013, 2014, 2015, 2016, 2017 and 2018 so that they could decide their counseling preference filling more efficiently.
 I have also included categories like UR (Un-Reserved), SC (Scheduled Caste), ST (Scheduled Tribe) and OBC (Other Backward Caste) for much more insight in counsellings.
-I have not included PH (Physically Handicapped) category because it was practically impossible to include that data in one single file and would have led to unnecessary confusion and lengthening of data.
+I have not included the PH (Physically Handicapped) category because it was practically impossible to include that data in one single file and would have led to unnecessary confusion and lengthening of data.

 I have also included some points to remember from this PG medical allotment which will be helpful for students at the end of this article.
 The article has been Updated with AIPG 2014 Counseling Round 2, Round 3, extended Round 3 allotment Data and AIPG 2015 Round 1, 2 & 3, AIPG 2016 round 1 & 2, NEET PG 2017 round 1 & 2 allotment data, NEET PG 2018 round 1 and round 2 allotment data, and NEET PG 2019 round 1 and round 2 allotment data, and NEET PG 2020 round 1 allotment data.
 I have not included management quota seats and only included the All-India quota seats as the management quota seat ranks were way too high and it represents money power rather than the trend.